brianhu-tw/Tampermonkey-scripts/Taipei DaAn Sports Center/README.md

 ## **Description**

-It will change the table layout of Taipei DaAn Sports Center preservation page.
+The original table in preservation page of Taipei DaAn Sports Center sucks.
+This script will change the layout and make it more human readable.

 ## **Before**